MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-deu-fi-sample-sdk.md

 ### Enable fiscal connector extensions

-You can enable fiscal connector extensions on the [Hardware station](fiscal-integration-for-retail-channel.md#fiscal-registration-is-done-via-a-device-connected-to-the-hardware-station) or on the [POS register](fiscal-integration-for-retail-channel.md#fiscal-registration-is-done-via-a-device-or-service-in-the-local-network).
+You can enable fiscal connector extensions on the [Hardware station](fiscal-integration-for-retail-channel.md#fiscal-registration-is-done-via-a-device-connected-to-the-hardware-station) or the [POS register](fiscal-integration-for-retail-channel.md#fiscal-registration-is-done-via-a-device-or-service-in-the-local-network).

 #### Enable Hardware station extensions